 Ageism can cause harm to older adults, especially when younger individuals use patronizing speech based on the presumed limitations of older adults to address them.
 Similarly, older adults can cause harm when they disregard/under acknowledge or value the impact of younger adults, for example.
 This type of speech decreases people's performance when receiving instructions and increases their stress levels (Hehman & Bugental, 2015).
-"Ageism can change how we view ourselves, can erode solidarity between generations, can devalue or limit our ability to benefit from what younger and older populations can contribute, and can impact our health, longevity and well-being while also having far-reaching economic consequences" (WHO, 2021, "Is agism really a problem?" section).
+"Ageism can change how we view ourselves, can erode solidarity between generations, can devalue or limit our ability to benefit from what younger and older populations can contribute, and can impact our health, longevity and well-being while also having farreaching economic consequences" (WHO, 2021).